sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Steps to follow:
 Pre-requisite: MP-Login-001
 1. Logon to the Admin UI.
-2. Click on "meals", on the top left side of the page .
+2. On the top left side of the page, Click on "meals" .
 3. Click on "Create" to create a  new meal then go to 5
 4. OR Input a meal name into the search box to search for an existing meal.
 5. Enter the details of a meal such as Name, tag, Portions, Quantity , description, cook time, prep time,  etc. Click Save